yev-del/openai-chrome-extension/README.md

 ## Usage
 1. Click the extension icon in Chrome
-2. Enter your OpenAI API key in settings
+2. Enter your OpenAI API key in settings (you can get it from OpenAI dashboard)
+3. Choose your preferred model (GPT-3.5 or GPT-4)
-3. Start chatting with the AI
+4. Start chatting with the AI
+5. Use settings to customize theme and accent colors

+## Development
+The extension is built using:
+- HTML/CSS/JavaScript
+- Chrome Extension Manifest V3
+- OpenAI API
+- Marked.js for Markdown rendering
+- Highlight.js for code syntax highlighting

+## Future Improvements
+- Support for more OpenAI models
+- Chat history export/import
+- Custom system prompts
+- Message formatting options
+- Conversation templates

 ## License
 MIT